DevdattaShelar/STM32_IKS4A1_Gesture_Prediction/README.md

 ## 1. Introduction

-Briefly explain what your project does.
-What is its purpose?
-What problem does it solve?

 This project demonstrates a real-time gesture prediction system leveraging the **STMicroelectronics IKS4A1 Sensor X-NUCLEO-IKS01A4 expansion board** and an **STM32L412RB-P microcontroller board**.
-We collected a custom dataset of various gestures, trained our own machine learning model to recognize these gestures, and then deployed the model onto the STM32L412RB-P for on-device inference.
+We collected a custom dataset of various gestures, trained our own machine learning model to recognize these gestures.
 The system aims to provide an intuitive and efficient way to interact with devices or applications through hand gestures.

 ## 2. Hardware Used

 List all the hardware components used in your project.
 Be specific with model numbers where possible.

 * **STM32L412RB-P Nucleo Board:** The main microcontroller board.
-* **IKS4A1 (X-NUCLEO-IKS01A4) Sensor Expansion Board:** This board integrates multiple sensors, including (mention the specific sensor you primarily used for gestures, e.g., Accelerometer, Gyroscope from the LSM6DSOX or ISM330DHCX).
+* **IKS4A1 (X-NUCLEO-IKS01A4) Sensor Expansion Board:** This board integrates multiple sensors, including (Accelerometer, Gyroscope from the LSM6DSV16X ).
-    * *Specifically, for gesture recognition, we primarily utilized the data from the [Accelerometer/Gyroscope] of the [LSM6DSOX/ISM330DHCX] sensor on the IKS4A1 board.*
+    * *Specifically, for gesture recognition, we primarily utilized the data from the [Accelerometer/Gyroscope] of the [LSM6DSV16X] sensor on the IKS4A1 board.*
 * **USB Cable:** For power and programming the STM32 board.
-* **[Optional] Breadboard and Jumper Wires:** If you made any custom connections.
-* **[Optional] External Power Supply:** If your setup requires it.
-* **[Optional] Display/LEDs:** If you have output indicators on your embedded system.

 ## 3. Software Used